kairosity/mp4-lionize/README.md

 ### Desktop

-- The layout doesn't change for small desktops, they just have slightly more breathing room.
+- The layout doesn't change for small desktops, they just have slightly more breathing space.

 <br>